RedBeardLab/rediSQL/README.md

 "3"
 ```

-But you will also able to use all the API described above
+But you will also able to use all the API described below:

 ```
 127.0.0.1:6379> REDISQL.CREATE_DB DB